austinluong/fit-extract/README.md

     $ python fit-extract [OPTIONS]

 Running with no options will run the program in the current directory.
-By default the program will only extract R2 (used for Ni/Al symmetric cells).
+By default the program will extract R2 and R3 and group the lower values and higher value of each pair into the same column to ensure consistency.
 R1 should be set to 0.1 ohm in EC-Lab.

 Important: Do not change file names of any of the files.
 This program requires
            that the file name end in the default channel number format to work.